OnHenriGolera/Astro/README.md

 ### Authors

-For now, I'm the only one on the project : ForkBench.
+For now, I'm the only one on the project: ForkBench.

 But this project is open to anyone who wants to contribute, so don't hesitate to contact me if you want to join the team.